-The tax rate increase according to the present-value method is 5.11 percent of taxable payroll.
-In this appendix III.A., the same summary measures are presented for the HI program, but under the modified average-cost method, and the modified average-cost methodology is described.
+The income rate increase according to the present-value method is 4.14 percent of taxable payroll.
+In this appendix, the same summary measures are presented for the HI program, but under the modified average-cost method, and the modified average-cost methodology is described.

-Under the modified average-cost method, which was used prior to 1988 to evaluate the actuarial status of the program, the actuarial balance is defined as the difference between the arithmetic means of the annual cost rates (as defined in section I.D.) and the annual tax rates.
-Thus, under this method, the cost rates and tax rates for each year are given equal weights when summarized into a single measure.
+Under the modified average-cost method, which was used prior to 1988 to evaluate the actuarial status of the program, the actuarial balance is defined as the difference between the arithmetic means of the annual cost rates (as defined in section I.D) and the annual income rates.
+Thus, under this method, the cost rates and income rates for each year are given equal weights when summarized into a single measure.
 The annual cost rates include an amount to maintain the trust fund at a desired target level, if the fund would otherwise drop below that level.
-In addition, the actuarial balances calculated under the modified average-cost method reflect the starting trust fund balance and the actual interest earned on the trust fund before it is exhausted.
+In addition, the actuarial balances calculated under the modified average-cost method reflect the starting trust fund balance and the actual interest carned on the trust fund before it is exhausted.

-The actuarial balance using the modified average-cost method can thus be characterized as being mathematically equivalent to the average tax rate increase needed to maintain the trust fund at the target level over the 75-year projection period, taking into account the beginning trust fund balance and the interest earnings of the trust fund.
+The actuarial balance using the modified average-cest method can thus be characterized as being mathematically equivalent to the average annual income rate increases needed to maintain the trust fund at the target level over the 75-year projection period, taking into account the beginning trust fund balance and the interest earnings of the trust fund.
 The implied funding pattern under the modified average-cost method is that the current law trust fund ratios are maintained until the trust fund ratio falls below the target amount (100 percent of the following year's estimated expenditures, in this year's report).
-After that, the tax rate is increased each year to cover the cost of the program and to maintain the trust fund at the target level.
+After that, the income rate is increased each year to cover the cost of the program and to maintain the trust fund at the target level.
+The actuarial balance using this method under the Trustees' intermediate assumptions is -4.59 (as compared to the -4.14 under the present-value method).

-The results in Table III.A.1 also include the impact of an alternative intermediate assumption for real earnings.
-During the last quarter century, the average annual increase in real earnings has amounted to 0.2 percent.
-The estimates in this appendix assume an annual real earnings increase of 0.2 percent for the next 10 years (consistent with the experience of the last quarter century) changing gradually to 0.6 percent over the next 25 years and remaining level at 0.6 percent for the remainder of the 75-year period.
+The results in Table III.A1 also include the impact of an alternative intermediate assumption for real earnings.
+During the last quarter century, the average annual increase in real earnings has amounted to 0.1 percent.
+The estimates in this appendix assume an annual real earnings increase of 0.1 percent for the next 10 years (consistent with the experience of the last quarter century) changing gradually to 0.5 percent over the next 25 years and remaining level at 0.5 percent for the remainder of the 75-year period.

-The results of calculating the actuarial balance using the modified average-cost method and the alternate real earnings increases are presented in Table III.A.1.
+The results of calculating the actuarial balance using the modified average-cost method and the alternate real earnings increases are presented in Table III.A1.
 Other assumptions used to calculate the results are the same as those presented throughout this report.

-TABLE III.A.1. -- ACTUARIAL BALANCES OF THE HI PROGRAM, UNDER ALTERNATIVE SETS OF ASSUMPTIONS (MODIFIED AVERAGE-COST METHOD)
+TABLE III.A1. -- ACTUARIAL BALANCES OF THE HI PROGRAM, UNDER ALTERNATIVE SETS OF ASSUMPTIONS (MODIFIED AVERAGE-COST METHOD)